keva-dev/keva/go-client/README.md

 ### More options

-Create a client to Keva server, which under the hood holds a connection Each time a command is called, client gets a connecton from pool and use it.
+Create a client to Keva server, which under the hood holds a connection pool.
+Each time a command is called, client gets a connecton from pool and use it.

 ```go
 poolOpts := Options{